skadzielawa/Lightweight-Developer-Social-Share-Buttons/README.md

 You can upload the custom icons in the plugin settings.

 ### Can I use SVG icons?
 Yes, you can!
-By default WordPress has SVG support blocked for security reason.
+By default WordPress has SVG support blocked for security reasons.
 You can install a plugin to enable it (i.e. Safe SVG by 10up).

 #### How to change the icon size, or layout of the icons to vertical?
 Use CSS ;)